jtwleung/Final-Project-ER-Wait-Times/README.md

 - The histograms drawn in EDA show that there are many differences in median wait time across hospitals, and presence of right skew (long wait times) in some hospitals.
 - Plots and statistical tests showed significant differences in mean wait time between day of week for certain hospitals, including the apparent fact that for the hospitals that tend to have the least likelihood of long wait times, the weekends (Sat, Sun) mean wait times are significantly lower than weekday.
 - The 'night' dayperiod (00h00 to 07h59, inclusive) in the EDA plots tends to have a statistically lower mean wait time.
 The best classifier model's feature importances also demonstrated that the 'night' period also played a significant role in gain/purity of the splits of the tree.
-- From `predict_proba()` calculations on the test data, in a notebook that were not included in this repository, the % incidence of preidctions with a >80% probability of long wait time was fairly high in certain hospitals: specifically, Peter Lougheed Centre in Calgary, and the Red Deer Regional Hospital.
-It would be interesting to run a more formal set of predictions on generic input data and calculate % incidences on all hospitals.
-It would be interesting to dig into why these two (and potentially other) hospitals have such a high % incidence of ">80% probability of a long wait" as well.
+- From `predict_proba()` calculations on the test data, in a notebook that were not included in this repository, the % incidence of predictions with a >80% probability of long wait time was mostly 0% for most hospitals, but above zero in certain hospitals: specifically:
+    - Peter Lougheed Centre in Calgary (11.68% incidence across 1910 test data rows)
+    - Misericordia Community Hospital (7.79% across 1887 test data rows)
+    - South Health Campus (3.39% across 1831 test data rows)
+    - Red Deer Regional Hospital (1.9% across 1794 test data rows)

+        - It would be interesting to run a more formal set of predictions on generic input data covering every hour, for all days, for all weeks in a generic year rather than simply relying on the test data.
+The idea would be to calculate the % incidences of predictions of >80% probability of having a 'long wait' on all hospitals.
+        - It would also be interesting to dig into why these two (and potentially other) hospitals have such a high % incidence of ">80% probability of a long wait" as well.

 ### Technical Discoveries
 - Model performance differences are quite impacted by the way the input data is prepared/treated before being fed the model, specifically: